Without Prejudice

 📌 17 men and 88 women.

-Participants' ages range from 18 to 67 years.
-The approximate average age of the respondents was 40 years.
+Participants' ages range from 18 to 67 years, with an approximate average age of 40.

 Who are these people?

 These are the most ordinary citizens of the Russian Federation, often without significant political activity before the war.
-They all have different economic status and different spheres of activity (teachers, managers, translators, designers, freelancers, doctors, unemployed and housewives).
+They come from diverse economic backgrounds and fields of activity (teachers, managers, translators, designers, freelancers, doctors, unemployed individuals, and housewives).
 Many of the respondents work for government agencies.

-Most participants expressed fatigue and disengagement from politics, and some mentioned that they had not previously supported the protests or were not at all interested in the opposition.
+Most participants expressed fatigue and disengagement from politics, with some mentioning that they had not previously supported the protests or been interested in the opposition at all.

 Quotes from the interviews:

 -"I wasn’t interested in politics, I thought it was something distant.
-The beginning of the war came as a shock, and I suddenly realized how much this all affects us"
+The beginning of the war came as a shock, and I suddenly realized how much all of this all affects us"

 88 out of 105 respondents (approximately 84%) described their current state as severe, depressed or depressive.